Skip to main content

 Written By Grace Wilson

 It’s not often you get to witness a work that changes a theatrical landscape.
 Sometimes we see new and bright ideas come to life but with relatively little to no impact on the way we have seen theatre for centuries.
-We are almost used to seeing the spark fizzle, to see conversations die away - but Queensland Theatre’s production of Cost of Living has turned the spark into full flame.
+We are almost used to seeing the spark fizzle, to see conversations die away - but this co production between Queensland Theatre and Sydney Theatre Compan of Cost of Living has turned the spark into full flame.

 Martyna Majok’s Cost of Living asks us what is the bottom line of love, and whether love is truly something that transcends boundaries, whether they be physical or emotional?
 The work itself is sharp, witty, and evocative - it uses dialogue and conversation in real time to ask these hard-hitting questions about love and our ability to love, without preaching to the choir.
 The story itself follows a crossroad of characters: John, a PhD student with cerebral palsy, and his new young carer, Jess, and Eddie, an older trucker who is caring for his wife Ani, who was left wheelchair-bound after an accident.
 The script itself is purely about conversation, the play needs no spectacle to explore these themes but still, the added depth and dramatic tension by the direction and technical team did wonders for the work.